Hosting a Visiting International Student Researcher

 - A copy of the student’s scholarship award letter

-After Frank Fuchs has received these documents, he will send you the LMIA number.
+After the Immigration Consultant has received these documents, she will send you the LMIA number.

 Provide the student with this LMIA exemption number, as they will need it to apply for their work permit.
 Instruct the student to complete a Release and Indemnification form (.doc) and submit it to you before coming to campus.
 Store this waiver according to your department’s policy.